liveprojects-mort/little_one_drive_app/README.md

 ```

-* Hey, presto!
-Little list is now on your device.
+* Hey, presto! the app is now on your device.
 You can step through it using VSCode, too.
 But you will need Cordova Tools installed.
 Make sure you 'attach to running app'.